Moduli space of genus one curves on cubic threefold: Preliminaries

 {\theorem \cite{HRS05} Let $\CH^{d,1}(X) \subset Hilb_{dt}(X)$ denote the open subscheme parametrizing smooth curves of degree $d$ and genus 1. \begin{enumerate}[(i)] \item The Hilbert scheme of genus one cubic curves $Hilb_{3t}(X)$ on $X$ is isomorphic to the Grassmannian $\BG(2,4)$.
 In particular, it is smooth and connected of dimension $6$. \item $\CH^{4,1}(X)$ is smooth and connected of dimension $8$. \item $\CH^{5,1}(X)$ is irreducible of dimension $10$. \end{enumerate} }

 Since the irreducible main components of the Kontsevich moduli space of genus one curves are birational to their corresponding Hilbert schemes, this result will serve as our base case of induction in the study of free components.
+Let $H$ be the generator of the Picard group of a smooth cubic threefold.
+We use $\overline{M}_{g,0}(X,e)$ to denote the union of irreducible components in $\overline{M}_{g,0}(X)$ parametrizing stable maps of $H$-degree equal to $e$.

+{\corollary For $e\in\{3,4,5\}$, there is a unique irreducible component in $\overline{M}_{1,0}(X,e)$ generically parametrizing stable maps with irreducible domains that are birational onto the image. }

+{\proof Let $M \subset \overline{M}_{1,0}(X,e)$ be an irreducible component generically parametrizing stable maps with irreducible domains that are birational onto their images.
+Let $f:E\to X$ be a general member of $M$.
+The image of $f$ is either a smooth genus one curve or a singular curve of genus greater than one.
+The latter case is not possible by \cite{HRS05}.
+Hence $M$ parametrizes stable maps with smooth images.
+The universal property of Hilbert schemes implies that there is a birational map $\phi: M \dashrightarrow \CH^{e,1}$, where $\CH^{e,1}$ is the Hilbert scheme of degree $e$ genus one curves on $X$.
+Hence the irreducibility of $M$ follows from the irreducibility of $\CH^{e,1}$. }

-Moreover, since the Picard group of a smooth cubic threefold is generated by the hyperplane section $H$, we will use $\overline{M}_{g,0}(X,e)$ to denote the union of irreducible components in $\overline{M}_{g,0}(X)$ parametrizing stable maps of $H$-degree equal to $e$.
-The following theorem gives the irreducibility of the Kontsevich moduli space of rational curves on any smooth cubic threefold.
-It is crucial in the deformation argument in our main theorem.
+The following theorem gives the irreducibility of the Kontsevich moduli space of rational curves on any smooth cubic threefold, which is crucial in the deformation argument in our main theorem.

 {\theorem\cite[Theorem 62]{Sta00} Let $X$ be a smooth cubic threefold.
 For each degree $e\geqslant 2$, there are exactly two irreducible components of dimension $2e$ in $\overline{M}_{0,0}(X,e)$, of which one generically parametrizes maps birational onto their images, and the other generically parametrizes degree $e$ covers of lines.}